2 Cookin Mamas

 • 2 teaspoons vanilla extract

-• 2 cups flour
+• 2 cups all purpose flour

 • ½ teaspoon salt

-• 2 cups Brazil nuts, finely ground
+• 2 cups brazil nuts, finely ground

-• Confectioners' sugar
+• powdered sugar

 Instructions